senthenastydynast2/Woggy/README.md

 ### Controls

-- **Spacebar** to rotate the board clockwise.
-This does not alter the current tiles, but is very useful in getting a new perspective on the board.
+- **Spacebar**: Rotates the board clockwise.
+This does not alter the current tile distribution, but is very useful in getting a new perspective on the board.
 - **ESC:** Pauses the game.
 The timer freezes, and tiles go blank until it is unpaused.

 ### Board Generation